betaflight/betaflight/docs/Failsafe.md

 1. Observe motors spin at configured throttle setting for configured duration.
 1. Turn on TX or reconnect RX.
 1. Ensure that your switch positions don't now cause the craft to disarm (otherwise it would fall out of the sky on regained signal).
-1. Observe that normal flight behaviour is resumed.
+1. Observe that normal flight behavior is resumed.
 1. Disarm.

 Field test the failsafe system

 1. Perform bench testing first!
-1. On a calm day go to an un-populated area away from buildings or test indoors in a safe controlled environment - e.g. inside a big net.
+1. On a calm day go to an unpopulated area away from buildings or test indoors in a safe controlled environment - e.g. inside a big net.
 1. Arm the craft.
-1. Hover over something soft (long grass, ferns, heather, foam, etc).
+1. Hover over something soft (long grass, ferns, heather, foam, etc.).
 1. Descend the craft and observe throttle position and record throttle value from your TX channel monitor.
 Ideally 1500 should be hover.
 So your value should be less than 1500.
 1. Stop, disarm.
-1. Set failsafe thottle to the recorded value.
+1. Set failsafe throttle to the recorded value.
 1. Arm, hover over something soft again.
 1. Turn off TX (!)
-1. Observe craft descends and motors continue to spin for the configurated duration.
+1. Observe craft descends and motors continue to spin for the configured duration.
 1. Observe FC disarms after the configured duration.
 1. Remove flight battery.